top of page

 This is what God says, the God who builds a road right through the ocean, who carves a path through pounding waves, The God who summons horses and chariots and armies—they lie down and then can’t get up; they’re snuffed out like so many candles: “Forget about what’s happened; don’t keep going over old history.
 Be alert, be present.
 I’m about to do something brand-new.
 It’s bursting out!
 Don’t you see it There it is!
 I’m making a road through the desert, rivers in the badlands.
 Wild animals will say ‘Thank you!’ —the coyotes and the buzzards— Because I provided water in the desert, rivers through the sunbaked earth, drinking water for the people I chose, the people I made especially for myself, a people custom-made to praise me.
 Isaiah 43:16-21 (MSG)

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.

-111 views0 comments
+120 views0 comments

 Recent Posts